lucasducrot/survtreeshap/README.md

 # SurvTreeSHAP

 **SurvTreeSHAP** is a Python package for interpreting tree-based survival models at scale.
-It extends SHAP-based explanations to survival analysis while addressing the computational bottlenecks of existing approaches like Kernel SurvSHAP.
-This tool is an extension of TreeSHAP and specifically designed for Random Survival Forests and Gradient Boosted Survival Trees, enabling efficient and interpretable survival prediction explanations in high-dimensional settings.
+It extends SurvSHAP(t) explanations addressing the computational bottlenecks.
+Based on TreeSHAP, this tool takes advantage of the tree structure to provide fast and scalable survival prediction explanations in high-dimensional settings.

-## 🚀 Features

-- 🌳 **Tree-based survival models**
-- ⚡ **Scalable SHAP explanations**
-- 📈 **Time-dependent feature attributions**

 ## 🔧 Installation